Brenda Power: Career

 Power is a former presenter of Crimecall.
 Prior to this, she filled in for Marian Finucane and Joe Duffy on their respective radio shows.
 Power worked as a presenter/reporter on Would You Believe, on RTE 1 TV.
 She has also featured as a panelist in TV3's Midday Programme and RTE's Cutting Edge panel show.

-She also presented radio shows in the 2000s, including the phone-in programme Your Call on Newstalk, and the The Brenda Power Show.
+She also presented radio shows in the 2000s, including the phone-in programme Your Call on Newstalk, and The Brenda Power Show.

 During the summer of 2006, Power stood in for George Hook on The Right Hook on Newstalk.
 She has also worked for The Irish Press group writing The People Column.
-She wrote for Magill and Image Magazines, and as a columnist with The Sunday Times and the Irish Daily Mail.
+She wrote for Magill and Image magazines, and as a columnist with The Sunday Times and the Irish Daily Mail.
 In 1996, Power qualified as a barrister, specialising in Common Law.
 Power also works as a media and public relations consultant.
 In 2010 she published, The Noughties: From Glitz to Gloom (Collins), about Ireland from the Celtic Tiger to crash and the Recession.

 Views and controversy

 Power has been known for her Catholic and conservative viewpoints.
 For instance, she has written that '...all of the seven deadly sins have since been rebranded as lifestyle choices — envy is motivation, lust is polyamory, and sloth is me-time'.
 She has accused doctors allowing children under 16 access to abortion without their parent's consent of being guilty of assault.
-Regarding suicide, Power has argued "failing to voice even the mildest social disapproval of suicide...we may be making it too easy for troubled people to escape themselves and their responsibilities".
+However she has adopted a moderate Pro-Choice position and revealed she voted "Yes" in the 2018 referendum to repeal the Eight Amendment to the Irish constitution while stating she opposes further liberalisation including the removal of the mandatory three-day wait for women seeking an abortion.
+Regarding suicide, Power has argued "failing to voice even the mildest social disapproval of suicide ... we may be making it too easy for troubled people to escape themselves and their responsibilities."

-Power has also voiced opposition to LGBT rights.
+Power has voiced opposition to LGBT rights.
 She wrote in opposition to same-sex marriage in her Times Online column.
 She is highly critical of LGBT adoption ("I wouldn't like a child to be brought up by two men dressed all day in women's clothes, to be frank"), gay pride ("foolish and anachronistic"), and the Irish gay community, which she describes as "misogynistic".
 In addition, Power has compared gender dysphoria to eating disorders and other mental illnesses.
 She has stated her support for the decision of the English High Court in Bell v Tavistock (2020) regarding puberty blockers.